Holly Marlow

 In a way, we even do little snippets of life story work whenever we cross a road or talk about healthy eating, because we talk about how we are his parents and so it is our responsibility to keep him safe and help him to be healthy.

-Something else I’m trying recently is to show my son that his story will continue far into the future with our family, to reinforce that we are his family now.
 When I’m talking about anything in the future, I try to find a way to mention our family.
 For example, my son told me he’s going to buy an orange car when he grows up, so I said I am excited to see it and I asked him if he will drive me to places.
 We talked a lot about the different places he will take me to, and our other family members.
 Sometimes we talk about where we will go when he has children, and I say things like “you like this soft play, don’t you?
 When you have children, we can bring them here!
 I will be their Grandma!”
-My daughter is the best at this, as she often talks about her future and always includes her little brother in her big plans.
+My daughter is brilliant at this, as she often talks about her future and always includes her little brother in her big plans.
+I also keep clothes for my son to grow into, so that he can see that I’m planning for his future and expect to be in it.
+Although I’ve told him many times that I will always be his Mum now, he seems to benefit from actions that show this.
+Actions really are more effective than words!